 Sage is an attractive greyish-green leafed herb that does very well in a drought hardy garden.

 Like rosemary, sage can also be grown from cuttings and makes a pretty border or scattered throughout the vegetable garden.
 Growing sage in pots and containers is also an option if space is limited.

 Sage may die back in the cold but does come back again in the spring, providing the conditions are right.
 However, sage will not survive harsh winters so if you live in this type of climate you can either plant the herb in pots and bring it inside from the cold or plant sage as an annual (lasting only one season).

 In The Kitchen: sage is a wonderful accompaniment to chicken (hello stuffing!) and fish.

 Growing oregano is so easy!
 When this herb is happy, it will grow and spread as a lovely ground cover.
 Or oregano can be contained in pots if space is limited.

 Oregano may benefit from cutting back to near ground level during cold climate winters with protection in the form of a light cover of mulch.
 During spring oregano will re-shoot.

 In The Kitchen: oregano is amazing on pizza and in tomato-based sauces.
 Some people prefer oregano in it’s dried form in culinary dishes.
 A food dehydrator is perfect for drying large batches of oregano.
-I recommend this food dehydrator.

 Growing thyme is low maintenance and very easy.